Kutloano2/Basic-KQL-Queries/README.md

 Filtering and Sorting: Methods to refine and order query results.

-Who Is This For?
-This repository is perfect for IT professionals, data analysts, and security enthusiasts who are new to KQL and want to develop foundational skills in querying and analyzing data.

 How to Use

 Clone or download the repository to your local machine.
 Explore each file to understand the basic query patterns and techniques.
 Practice by modifying the queries to suit your own data and requirements.